Small business insurance saves the day in trademark infringement cases

 Tips to help you avoid potential trademark struggles:

 - Make sure your trademark describes your brand, product, or business.
 The more specific the term is to your business or product, the more protection the law affords your trademark.

 - Check your work.
 You can work with a trademark attorney to make sure your term isn't already taken by a similar business.
 You can also search all registered trademarks on the US Patent and Trademark Office's Trademark Electronic Search System

 - Understand what trademark registration does.
 If you register your trademark with the USPTO, you have exclusive rights to use your trademark in connection with the goods or services listed in your registration application.
 It's not a blank-check kind of protection – it's only applicable to the listed goods and services.

-For more tips on limiting your business's risk of facing advertising injury lawsuits, check out our free guide Tweet or Twibel: The Small-Business Owner's Guide to Advertising Injury.
+For more tips on limiting your business's risk of facing advertising injury lawsuits, check out our free guide about personal and advertising injury.